A Legacy of Ongoing Programs for Music Education, Talent Development, Awards and Recognition Supported by ASCAP Foundation Donors

-The ASCAP Foundation Louis Prima Award is established by Gia Prima, wife of Louis, and her friends and long-time Counsel at Riker Danzig Scherer Hyland & Perretti LLP and is presented to a talented vocalist or musician attending the New Orleans Center for the Creative Arts.
+The ASCAP Foundation Louis Prima Award is established by the late Gia Prima, wife of Louis, and her friends and long-time Counsel at Riker Danzig Scherer Hyland & Perretti LLP and is presented to a talented vocalist or musician attending the New Orleans Center for the Creative Arts.
 One of the founding fathers of the Las Vegas entertainment scene, his group The Witnesses was a precursor to the Rock & Roll sound of the 50's.
 Many of the popular favorites Louis recorded included his own compositions such as "Jump, Jive, An' Wail," "Banana Split For My Baby," and "Oh, Marie."
 Louis was awarded the first Grammy award in the Vocal Group category for his rendition of "That Old Black Magic" in 1958.
 Artists as diverse as David Lee Roth and Brian Setzer brought Prima's music to the top of the charts in the 80's and 90's and his music was at the center of ad campaigns through the 2000's.
 Louis Prima passed away on August 24, 1978.

 The ASCAP Foundation Freddy Bienstock Scholarship & Internship is established by ASCAP board member and CEO of Carlin America, Caroline Bienstock, along with her mother Miriam Bienstock and brother Robert, COO of Carlin America, to honor the memory of publishing great and ASCAP board member, Freddy Bienstock.
 Bienstock dedicated his life to the music industry as a music publishing and record company executive.
 He founded Carlin America Music Publishing, under its current name in 1995.
 Their catalog includes more than 100,000 titles spanning a wide variety of musical genres.
 The ASCAP Foundation Freddy Bienstock Scholarship & Internship provides a tuition-based cash award to an NYU student interested in music publishing who completes a full-time summer internship at Carlin America.